MCausc78/stoat.py/docs/server_subscriptions.rst

 .. note::
     Subscriptions have no effect on bot accounts.

-Server subscriptions were added and announced on `19 Jun 2024 because of official Revolt API instance kept going down <https://app.revolt.chat/server/01F7ZSBSFHQ8TA81725KQCSDDP/channel/01F9KATFHCAWGYG1NQ13MFDRAT/01J0RVAD25A56P65WPCH35B68Y>`_.
+Server subscriptions were added and announced on `19 Jun 2024 because of official Stoat API instance kept going down <https://app.revolt.chat/server/01F7ZSBSFHQ8TA81725KQCSDDP/channel/01F9KATFHCAWGYG1NQ13MFDRAT/01J0RVAD25A56P65WPCH35B68Y>`_.

-Server subscriptions is way to limit :class:`pyvolt.UserUpdateEvent`'s from users that do not have relationship or have open DM with the connected user.
+Server subscriptions is way to limit :class:`stoat.UserUpdateEvent`'s from users that do not have relationship or have open DM with the connected user.

 Since they don't appear to be changed, this page documents them in detail.

-In essence, since library does not provide an automatic way to manage subscriptions, you'll need to do it manually through :meth:`~pyvolt.Server.subscribe` method.
+In essence, since library does not provide an automatic way to manage subscriptions, you'll need to do it manually through :meth:`~stoat.Server.subscribe` method.

 Users are automatically subscribed to all users they have relationship or open DM with, and all recipients from all groups the user in.

 Subscriptions are automatically expired within 15 minutes.

-An single WebSocket connection can have only up to 5 active subscriptions.
+A single WebSocket connection can have only up to 5 active subscriptions.

 .. note::
     This note is relevant only to client developers.